quintel/documentation/docs/contrib/load-shifting.md

 Load shifting may have an optional limit on how much deficit can be stored.
 This allows a user to allow only a certain amount of load to be shifted before the deficit must be reduced by consuming.

-Since the capacity of the participant is set dynamically based on the demand source peak load, **the deficit capacity is expressed in hours.** For example, setting the capacity to 5 allows five times the output capacity to be shifted before the participant must consume.
+Since the capacity of the participant is set dynamically based on the demand source peak load, **the deficit capacity is expressed in hours.** For example, setting the capacity to 5 allows five times the output capacity to be shifted before the limit is reached.
+Decreasing the demand will only become available again, once some of the deficit has been compensated.

 In this example, the load shifting reaches its cap of 10 MWh and cannot shift any more load until the deficit is reduced: